Vigilante (1982 film): Plot

 Eddie Marino is a factory worker in New York City and has a wife named Vickie and an eight-year-old son named Scott.
-Eddie's friend and co-worker Nick and two other co-workers Burke and Ramon have formed a secret vigilante group because Nick and the group are fed up with the crime in their neighborhoods.
+Eddie's friend and co-worker Nick and two other co-workers Burke and Ramon have formed a secret vigilante group because Nick and the group are fed up with the crime in their neighborhood.
 Nick and his group are also tired of the police, because the police always fail to protect people.
-Nick's "group" has support of various residents of the neighborhood who indirectly help them.
-One evening, Eddie returns home from work only to discover that Vickie has been stabbed and Scott has been shot dead in a home invasion which was in retaliation for Vickie aiding a gas station attendant who was being assaulted earlier.
+Nick's "group" has support of various residents of the neighborhood who secretly help them because it does not endanger them like helping the police.
+One evening, Eddie returns home from work only to discover that Vickie has been stabbed and Scott has been shot dead in a home invasion, in retaliation for Vickie aiding a gas station attendant who was being assaulted earlier.

-Frederico "Rico" Melendez, who is the leader of a Puerto Rican street gang called the Headhunter Gang, is arrested for the crime.
+Frederico "Rico" Melendez, the leader of a multiethnic street gang called the Headhunter Gang, is arrested for the crime.
 ADA Mary Fletcher seeks a lengthy prison sentence since the state does not have the death penalty.
 Nick tries to convince Eddie to join the vigilante group, but Eddie turns Nick down, preferring to let the courts handle Rico.
-Nick's lack of faith in the system is proven correct when Rico is set free after his right-hand man Prago bribes both Judge Sinclair and Rico's attorney Eisenburg.
-Enraged, Eddie attacks the judge and is sentenced to 30 days in prison.
-With Eddie in prison, the vigilante group tracks down the source of the drugs in their neighborhood.
-After roughing up a small-time drug dealer and torturing his supplier, they are led to a high-ranking member of the Mayor's office.
+Nick's lack of faith in the system is proven correct when Rico is set free by egomaniacal (and perhaps sexist) judge, after his right-hand man Prago pays a slick attorney Eisenburg to get Rico off a felony charge and out of prison with a suspended sentence.
+In dismay, Eddie raises is voice in front of the judge and is sentenced to 30 days in jail for contempt of court.
+With Eddie works to survive in jail, the vigilante group tracks down the source of the drugs in their neighborhood.
+They rough up a small-time drug dealer and torture the pimp who is his supplier, and are led to a high-ranking member of the Mayor's office.
+Nick kills him and his bodyguard with a shotgun.